norwegian to english translator app

 Is Norwegian similar to English?

-With more than half of its vocabulary deriving from Old English, Norwegian is a Scandinavian language that is considered to be very similar to English.
+With more than half of its vocabulary deriving from Old English, Norwegian is a Scandinavian language considered very similar to English.
 Norwegian is one of the easiest languages for English speakers to learn.
 Although there are some differences in pronunciation and grammar, the two languages are mutually intelligible.

 Is Norwegian grammar like English?

-Norwegian grammar may seem confusing at first, but there are many similarities to English.
+Norwegian grammar may initially seem confusing, but English has many similarities.
 For example, both languages use articles (the equivalent of “the” or “a”) and prepositions (such as “in” or “on”).
 Norwegians also conjugate verbs to show tense (past, present, future), just as English speakers do.
-There are, of course, some critical differences between the two languages, but overall, Norwegian grammar is not as difficult as it may seem.
+Of course, there are some critical differences between the two languages, but overall, Norwegian grammar is not as difficult as it may seem.

 Is Google Translate accurate?

-Regarding language translation, there is no doubt that Google Translate is one of the most popular tools available.
-The study found that Google Translate is entirely accurate in translating common phrases and words.
-However, there are still some areas where the tool could use some improvement, such as with more complex sentence structures.
+Regarding language translation, Google Translate is undoubtedly one of the most popular tools available.
+The study found that, for common phrases and words, Google Translate demonstrates a commendable quality of translation, as reflected in its accuracy, akin to an English dictionary.
+However, there are still some areas where the tool could improve, particularly when faced with more complex sentence structures that might require the nuanced touch of professional translators.

 Contact us now for any questions